boyapatichaitanya/DBMS-CS586/README.md

-# DBMS-CS586
+# CS-586-Database-Managment-Systems

-This project was developed as part of CS 586 under the guidance of professor Sascha Strand.
+This project was developed for the course CS 586 Database Managment Systems at PSU.
+It was developed under the guidance of professor "Sascha Strand".

+## Team Members
-Chaitanya Boyapati
+1. Chaitanya Boyapati - boyapati@pdx.edu
+2. Faiyazthulla Shaik - faiyaz@pdx.edu